What is CMYK?

 CMYK is easier to standardise due to the spectrum of colours available when the colours are mixed.
-If RGB was used it would be more difficult guarantee the consistency of the colours across a print run, or even through multiple print runs.
+If RGB was used it would be more difficult to guarantee the consistency of colours across a print run or even through multiple print runs.

 CMYK can be monitored using software and certain equipment.
-This allows each printing press to be calibrated to produce a standard colour, regardless of what the machine is and what techniques it uses to print.
+This allows each printing press to be calibrated to produce a standard colour regardless of what the machine is and what technique it uses to print.

 Converting CMYK to RGB